XJTU-Graphics/dandelion/README.md

 The two websites are synchronized automatically, please visit any of them to get more information about Dandelion 3D.
 We hope the documents will be helpful for extending Dandelion to more graphics labs.

+See the [Start Up](https://dandelion-docs.readthedocs.io/zh-cn/latest/da/d2c/startup.html) page if you want to contribute to Dandelion.

 ## Channels

 There are two channels, the **dev** channel and the **release** channel.